FreezingMoon/AncientBeast/development/readme.md

 #### Patch Game
 The main coding language used is Javascript, feel free to create patches and propose them by opening Pull Requests.
 You should look around on GitHub Issue tracker for open issues, priority being the ones that are assigned to the next [milestone](https://github.com/FreezingMoon/AncientBeast/milestones) and are tagged "[Priority](https://github.com/FreezingMoon/AncientBeast/labels/Priority)", while also lacking the "[Brainstorm](https://github.com/FreezingMoon/AncientBeast/labels/Brainstorm)" tag.
-You can ping [DreadKnight](https://github.com/DreadKnight) in the [Gitter Chatroom](https://gitter.im/FreezingMoon/AncientBeast) in order to be assigned to something specific, otherwise you can comment on a specific issue in order to receive green light for it, making sure there's nobody else currently working on the issue or that design hasn't changed and a patch is still required.
+You can ping [DreadKnight](https://github.com/DreadKnight) in the [Gitter Chatroom](https://gitter.im/FreezingMoon/AncientBeast) in order to be assigned to something specific, otherwise you can comment on a specific issue in order to receive the green light for it, making sure there's nobody else currently working on the issue or that design hasn't changed and a patch is still required.

 ##### Useful Tool
 If you're not very keen on using git from the CLI, I recomment using [Git Cola](https://git-cola.github.io) for cloning the project and managing your fork.